nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the command to see more help.
-2. FL returns the pop-up whose link directs user to the user guide.
+2. FL provides a link to direct user to the user guide webpage.
+3. User visits the user guide webpage and reads the relevant sections.

    Use case ends.